splunk/collector-config-tools/README.md

 The Collector Config Tool (aka Otto) is a single-user web application to help you configure an OpenTelemetry Collector.

+## Stability Level: Development

+This tool is currently _in development_.
+Feel free to poke around, and some things will work, but often things will not.

 ## Starting the Otto server

 To start Otto: